-I was recently asked to write an article about the history of 花見 hanami cherry blossom viewing, which I was happy to look into.
+I was recently asked to write an article about the history of hanami, which I was more than happy to investigate. 花見 hanami means “looking at flowers” but is synonymous with “cherry blossom viewing.”
 Although I had a broad understanding of this uniquely Japanese tradition – and one of my favorite aspects about living in Japan – I’d never really researched the subject in depth.
 Needless to say, going all JapanThis! on a non-history website or publication isn’t always appropriate[i], but I was super excited when they agreed to publish the stripped down, 650-word version while allowing me to publish the extended 12” remix here for you guys.

 So, without further ado, here’s the history of hanami.

 If we take the word literally, hanami just means “looking at flowers.”
 It’s a Japanese word that falls into a broad category of “looking at things” words – two other famous examples might be 月見 tsukimi moon viewing and 富士見 fujimi Mt.
 Fuji viewing[ii].

 In a world without TV or movies, bored humans always found ways to entertain themselves.
 And, as is the case in most cultures, while the poor were toiling in the fields, the rich built lush private gardens.
 In the West, this happened in the Roman Empire.
 In the East, this happened in Ancient China.
 The Chinese were particularly enamored with the fragrant plum blossoms – an equally beautiful flower, but much heartier and less vibrant than 桜 sakura cherry blossoms.